-It is imperative to note that both neighbouring properties, 23 and 25 have been extended significantly and the extent of the two storey element of the proposal is comparable to the extended property at number 27, as shown by the diagram below.
+It is imperative to note that both neighbouring properties, 23 and 25 have been extended significantly and the extent of the two storey element of the proposal is comparable to the extended property at number 27.

-It is significant that the property at number 23 Warren Road is set on significantly higher ground than the proposed dwelling and the significant gap between the side boundary and the property at 23 is a considered design feature overcome any chance of coalescing brought about by the increased ridge height, further to this the applicant proposes an eaves height which is still significantly lower than that of the dwelling at 23 Warren Road.
+It is significant that the property at number 23 Warren Road is set on significantly higher ground than the proposed dwelling and the significant gap between the side boundary and the property at 23 is considered a design feature overcome any chance of coalescing brought about by the increased ridge height, further to this the applicant proposes an eaves height which is still significantly lower than that of the dwelling at 23 Warren Road.
 Another design consideration is the inclusion of hipped roofs which again reduce in general the bulk and massing of the proposal providing that much desired gap at first floor level.